makerdao/dss-direct-deposit/README.md

 The following contracts are available under a Plug and Play license:

-#### D3MSwapPool, D3MKinkedFeeSwapPool, D3MWhitelistedSwapPool
+#### D3MSwapPool, D3MKinkedFeeSwapPool, D3MLinearFeeSwapPool, D3MWhitelistedSwapPool

 Owner: sparkprotocol.eth
-Revenue Share: 10% of net earnings after any fees by SubDAO
+Revenue Share: 10% of net earnings after any fees.
+Expires: January 1st, 2026 at 00:00 UTC